Flexible control of the median of the false discovery proportion: Introduction

 Methods that ensure that the FDP remains small with high confidence can provide very clear and useful error guarantees.
-The downside of these methods, however, is that under dependence, they do not always have sufficient power to reject any hypotheses, even if there is substantial signal in the data.
+The downside of these methods, however, is that under dependence, they often do not have sufficient power to reject any hypotheses, even if there is substantial signal in the data.
 The reason is that these methods do not merely require that the FDP is small on average, but small with high confidence.
 As a result, users may prefer approaches with weaker guarantees, such as FDR methods.
+An alternative is to take $\alpha=0.5$ in FDP methods.

 The most popular FDR method is the Benjamini-Hochberg method (BH) \citep{benjamini1995controlling}.
 FDR methods generally require the user to choose $\alpha$ before looking at the data.
 Common choices for $\alpha$ are $0.05$ and $0.1$.
 The methods guarantee that the FDR is kept below $\alpha$.
 However, researchers would often like to change $\alpha$ post hoc.
 For example, if no hypotheses are rejected for $\alpha=0.05$, a researcher may want to increase $\alpha$ to 0.1, changing the FDP target in order to obtain more rejections.
-However, this would violate the assumption that $\alpha$ is chosen before seeing the data.
+In other cases, the user will want to decrease $\alpha$.
+However, as we show (in Section \ref{secBHnotflexible} and the Supplementary Material), choosing $\alpha$ post hoc can severely invalidate methods such as BH.
 Moreover, the user may want to report results for several values of $\alpha$, while providing a simultaneous error guarantee.
 There is a need for methods that allow for these types of inference.